dmh2000/FCND-Controls-CPP/README.md

 Tuning of kpPQR was straigtforward.
 I simply doubled the initial value (23) and twiddled it a little and the test passed.
 The kpPQR gains that worked were relatively low compared to what was needed later.
 The test passed with kpPQR = 42,42,15.
-This threw me my tuning for scenario 3.
+This threw off my tuning for scenario 3 because I didn't know yet that it needed to be much higher.

 The file config/QuadControlParams-S2 has the gains that passed the test in this scenario.
 The gif recorder cut off the final frames that showed the success green bars but test was passing.